xpack/xpack-build-box/README.md

 based on Ubuntu 16.04 (ldd 2.23); the resulting GNU/Linux binaries should run on most modern distributions.

-The Windows executables are created with **mingw-w64 v7.0.0** and the **mingw-w64 GCC 9.3**, available from the same Docker images; and should run on Windows 10 and most modern Windows versions.
+The Windows executables are created with **mingw-w64 v7.0.0** and **mingw-w64 GCC 9.3**, available from the same Docker images; and should run on Windows 10 and most modern Windows versions.

 The macOS binaries are generated on a macOS 10.10.5, plus a set of new GNU tools, installed in a separate folder.

 ### TeX